 Only take the budgeted amount of money for the week to the store with you.
 If you don’t regularly carry cash, go to the ATM on the way to the store and leave the rest of your wallet in the car.

 When I create my list, I guess about how much I think everything will be, this gives me a rough idea of how much I need to take to the store with me.
 I always take $5-10 extra with me to ensure I have enough for the important stuff!

 While I am in the grocery store, I use my calculator on my phone and round up to the nearest half dollar to add it all up.
 This means that I can’t go over the amount of money that is in my pocket.

 When you don’t take your little piece of plastic in with you, you are putting an absolute limit on how much you can spend at the store.
 It eliminates picking up things “just because they sound good” or because they are on sale.
+I always check out the sales before I go into the store and decide if I need the item or not.
 It forces a plan before walking into the store and also eliminates temptation to buy a few extra things.